Alphabet City, Manhattan

 Alphabet City is a neighborhood located within the East Village in the New York City borough of Manhattan.
 Its name comes from Avenues A, B, C, and D, the only avenues in Manhattan to have single-letter names.
 It is bounded by Houston Street to the south and 14th Street to the north, and extends roughly from Avenue A to the East River.
 Some famous landmarks include Tompkins Square Park, the Nuyorican Poets Cafe and the Charlie Parker Residence.

-The neighborhood has a long history, serving as a cultural center and ethnic enclave for Manhattan's German, Polish, Hispanic, and Jewish populations.
+The neighborhood has a long history, serving as a cultural center and ethnic enclave for Manhattan's German, Polish, Hispanic, and immigrants of Jewish descent.
 However, there is much dispute over the borders of the Lower East Side, Alphabet City, and East Village.
-Historically, Manhattan's Lower East Side was 14th Street at the northern end, bound on the east by East River and on the west by First Avenue; today, that same area is Alphabet City.
+Historically, Manhattan's Lower East Side was bounded by 14th Street at the northern end, on the east by the East River and on the west by First Avenue; today, that same area is sometimes referred to as Alphabet City, with Houston Street as the southern boundary.
 The area's German presence in the early 20th century, in decline, virtually ended after the General Slocum disaster in 1904.

 Alphabet City is part of Manhattan Community District 3 and its primary ZIP Code is 10009.
 It is patrolled by the 9th Precinct of the New York City Police Department.